The Dirichlet-to-Neumann Map for Poincar\'e-Einstein Fillings: Proof of Theorem

 \section{Proof of Theorem~\ref{blunt}}

-The proof is by exhaustion.
+The uniqueness part of the proof is by exhaustion.
+The key details are as follows.
 Given an embedded hypersurface $\Sigma \hookrightarrow (M,g)$, any natural diffeomorphism invariant along $\Sigma$ can be fully described by contractions of the conormal $\hat{n}$, its tangential derivatives, the metric and its inverse, and the bulk curvature~$R^g$ along with its derivatives $\nabla^k R^g$.
 Note the embedding $\Sigma \hookrightarrow (M_+,g^o)$ for Poincar\'e--Einstein structures is necessarily umbilic~\cite{LeBrun,Goal}.
-Hence tangential derivatives of $\hat{n}$ only produce the mean curvature, its hypersurface derivatives and the induced metric.
+Hence tangential derivatives of~$\hat{n}$ only produce the mean curvature, its hypersurface derivatives and the induced metric.
 The latter can be expressed in terms of the unit conormal and ambient metric.
-Any natural conformal hypersurface invariant of $\Sigma \hookrightarrow (M,\cc)$ is expressible, in a choice of metric representative $g \in \cc$, by such a diffeomorphism invariant.
-Thus, to prove the theorem we construct all possible candidate diffeomorphism invariants and then show that only a single combination of these produces the desired, transverse order $5$, conformal hypersurface invariant in $\Gamma(\odot^2_\circ T^*\Sigma[-3])$.
-The weight under constant metric rescalings of the above set of ``letters'' is tabulated below:
+So, in a choice of metric representative $g \in \cc$, any natural conformal hypersurface invariant of $\Sigma \hookrightarrow (M,\cc)$ is expressible by such a diffeomorphism invariant.
+This is established in~\cite[Proposition 2.2]{B1} (which is based on~\cite[Proposition 2.7]{CAG}).
+Thus we construct all possible candidate diffeomorphism invariants and then show that only a single combination of these produces the desired, transverse order $5$, conformal hypersurface invariant in $\Gamma(\odot^2_\circ T^*\Sigma[-3])$.
+The homogeneity under constant metric rescalings of the above set of ``letters'' is tabulated below:

 We note that when building a rank-$2$ trace-free tensor with conformal weight $-3$ from the above letters, only the inverse metric can reduce tensor rank.
 Hence, to find all words with the aforementioned properties, we are faced with a non-negative, integer-valued linear algebra problem whose solutions are listed below: